iotaledger/wallet.rs/docOps/docs/libraries/nodejs/examples.md

 This section will guide you through several examples using the node.js binding of the `Wallet.rs` library.
 You can also find the code for the examples in the `/bindings/nodejs/examples` folder in the [official GitHub repository](https://github.com/iotaledger/wallet.rs/tree/develop/bindings/nodejs/examples).

-All the examples in this section expect your custom password  to be set in the  _.env_  file:
+All the examples in this section expect you to set your custom password  in the _.env_ file:
 ```bash
 SH_PASSWORD="here is your super secure password"
 ```